adeliabraguta/Click-n-Buy/README.md

 # Shop Now
-A small Shopping website project developed in Vuejs
+A small Shopping Website project developed in Vuejs

 ## Intalation
 1. Download the project